 Authorization and Security

-Right after you install Veeam Backup for AWS, you must create the Default Administrator to access the Veeam Backup for AWS Web UI and REST API.
+Right after you install Veeam Backup for AWS, you must create the default user to access the Veeam Backup for AWS Web UI and REST API.

 To start working with the Veeam Backup for AWS REST API, users must first authenticate themselves and get authorization to make requests.
 Veeam Backup for AWS controls access to its functionality with the help of user roles.
 A role defines what operations users can perform and what range of data is available to them in the Veeam Backup for AWS REST API.
 For more information on user roles, see the Veeam Backup for AWS User Guide, section Managing Permissions.